Gyalo Thondup: Later career

 With the permission of the Dalai Lama, Thondup met Chinese leader Deng Xiaoping in 1979 for peaceful political talks, to negotiate terms for his brother's return to Tibet.
 Thondup terminated the discussions in 1993, feeling them to be useless.
 In the 1990s, Thondup made several official visits to China, acting as the Dalai Lama's unofficial envoy.

 In recent years, Thondup urged Tibetans to remain politically engaged, repeatedly stating that dialogue was the only way to achieve progress with China.
 In 1998, the Central Tibetan Administration in exile criticized Thondup for not letting the Dalai Lama know about the CIA's involvement in Tibet.
 Over a decade later, Thondup accused his sister-in-law's father of embezzling money from the Central Tibetan Administration.

 Personal life and death

-Thundap and his wife Diki Dolkar had a daughter (who died in the early 1980s), as well as two sons.
+Thundap and his wife Diki Dolkar had a daughter, who died in the early 1980s, and two sons.
 His wife Dolkar died in 1986.
 In 2002, Thondup visited Lhasa briefly by invitation of the Chinese government.
+His wife helped establish the Tibetan Refugee Self-Help Centre in Darjeeling, which provided support for at least five hundred Tibetan refugees at any given time, where she worked until the day she died.